DavidRC-Projects/Approval_Predict/README.md

 - Hyperparameter optimisation will give us the best chance at a highly accurate prediction.
 - The model will provide actionable guidance to applicants on how to improve their approval odds.
 - This will be carried out during the Model Training and Optimisation.

+### Rationale to Map Business Requirements to Data Visualisations and ML Tasks
+The mapping of business requirements to specific tasks was determined through the following rationale:

+**For Business Requirement 1 (Feature Correlation Analysis):**
+- Data visualisation and correlation studies are the first steps to understand which features drive loan approval decisions before building the predictive model.
+- Pearson and Spearman correlation analyses provide measures of feature relationships, addressing the user need for a "ranked list of variables."
+- Visual plots (histograms, boxplots, heatmaps) make patterns accessible to both technical and non-technical stakeholders.
+- The exploratory analysis directly answers "which variables are most strongly correlated" before committing to a specific ML approach.

+**For Business Requirement 2 (Classification Model):**
+- Binary classification is the appropriate ML task because the target variable (`loan_approved`) has exactly two classes (approved/rejected).
+- A supervised learning approach is required since we have historical approval data with known outcomes to learn from.
+- A machine learning pipeline ensures reproducible preprocessing and model training.
+- Hyperparameter optimisation is necessary to meet the 80%+ precision and recall success metrics defined in the business case.
+- The model's probability outputs enable actionable guidance by showing applicants how feature changes affect approval odds.

 [Back to top](#approval-predictor---a-predictive-classification-model-for-determining-loan-approval-outcomes)